-The prize was set up in 2017-18 alongside the existing 'O'Rawe prize for academic progress' (no 1).
+The prize was set up in 2017/18 alongside the existing 'O'Rawe prize for academic progress'.

-The specific purpose of this award is to inspire a student to continue their studies in the School of Arts, English and Languages.
+The specific purpose of this award is to inspire a student to continue their studies in the School of Arts, English and Languages specifically in Hispanic/ Lusophone Studies and to reward their academic achievement.

-The prize of £200 will be awarded to the student with the highest average mark in level 3 Spanish and/or Portuguese optional modules and who has also applied to progress to MRes with specialism in Hispanic and /or/with Lusophone Studies.
+The prize of £200 will be awarded to the student with the highest average mark in level 3 Spanish and/or Portuguese optional modules and who has also applied to progress to MRes with specialism in Hispanic and /or/with Lusophone Studies '.

-Where relevant, preference will be given to attainment in literary or cultural studies modules (as opposed to translation/linguistics focused modules).
+Given the focus of MRes studies at Queen's, preference will be given to attainment in literary or cultural studies modules (as opposed to translation/linguistics focused modules).
 If no students have applied for an MRes then the award will go to the student with the highest average attainment in Level 3 optional modules, in line with the above proviso.

-The Prize will be presented for the academic year 2019-20, 2020-21 and 2021-22.
+The Prize will be presented for the academic years 2019-20, 2020-21 and 2021-22.

-May 2013, May 2015, July 2015, June 2018, September 2019, February 2021 (Amended)
+May 2013, May 2015, July 2015, June 2018, September 2019, February 2021, May 2021 (Amended)